ITVRoC/espeleo_return/README.md

 # espeleo_return
 ----------------------
-This repository contains the codes for the local autonomous navigation for radio connection reestablishment.
+This repository contains the code for the local autonomous navigation for radio connection reestablishment.

-## Scripts included on this package:
+## Script included on this package:
-- lista_position_return_distance.py: This script is responsible to record the path traveled by the robot in an array/buffer and also for sending this array to the script vec_field_control.py when the radio connection is lost.
+- autonomous_return.py: This script is responsible to record the path traveled by the robot in an array/buffer and also for sending this array to the script vec_field_control.py located in espeleo_control package, when the radio connection is lost.
-- vec_field_control.py: This script implements, via Vector Field and Feedback Linearization, the algorithm that makes the robot travel the path given by script above.

 ## How to interact

 When the radio connection is lost, this code implements the algorithm that makes the robot return autonomously to a certain point known to have a radio connection.
-In order to the code runs properly, it is needed to subscribe to the positions of the robot.
-The code now is implemented using position data from the topic /tf.
+In order to run the code properly, it is needed to subscribe to the position of the robot.
+The code is implemented using position data from the topic /tf.
+When used in a simulation, a integrated interface can be utilized by the user to control the status of the communication.

+With roscore and coppeliasim running (in this order), run the following launch files:

+`roslaunch espeleo_vrep_simulation espeleo_sim.launch`
+`roslaunch espeleo_teleop keyboard.launch`
+`roslaunch espeleo_return return.launch`

+With everything running, you can control the robot to a certain point and then use the interface to turn off the communication, thus making the robot return the path followed.
+You can also turn the communication back on, to keep controlling the robot to another point.

 **Topics:**
-Published Topics:
-- `/cmd_vel`  (message type:`geometry_msgs.msg/Twist`)
+Published:
-- `/return/traj_points` (message type:`geometry_msgs.msg/Polygon`)
+- `/espeleo/traj_points` (message type:`geometry_msgs.msg/Polygon`)
 - `/visualization_marker_array` (message type:`visualization_msgs.msg/MarkerArray`)
+- `/flag/signal` (message type:`std_msgs.msg/Bool`)
-- `/visualization_marker_ref` (message type:`visualization_msgs.msg/Marker`)
+- `/espeleo/vecfield_enable` (message type:`std_msgs.msg/Bool`)

+Subscribed:
-- `/flag/distance_target` (message type:`std_msgs.msg/Bool`)
+- `/flag/signal` (message type:`std_msgs.msg/Bool`)
+- `/tf` (message type:`tf2_msgs/TFMessage`)

 **Launch file**
 - `return.launch`